ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 Once this change is done, you first launch the Modelica simulator as explained above either using the `run.sh`/`run.bat` script or the `buildAndRun.sh`

-The simulator will launch and wait for a VHT to connect.
+The simulator will launch and wait for an [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) to connect.
 You should see:

 ![WaitForVHT](WaitForVHT.PNG)

 Then, you can go to your IDE and launch the simulation.
-VHT will be launched and will connect to the Modelica simulation.
+[Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) will be launched and will connect to the Modelica simulation.

 You should see the simulation starting in the Modelica simulator's console: